nigiord/webpage-giordano/Raw/pages/cv.md

     * Led a theoretical and experimental study of resource allocations in bacterium *E. coli*

-    * Used Control Theory principles to show that unexpected resource allocation behaviors can be predicted simply by assuming that bacteria optimize growth (published in Plos Comp.
+    * Used Optimal Control Theory principles to show that unexpected resource allocation behaviors can be predicted by assuming that bacteria optimize growth (published in Plos Comp.
 Biol.)

-    * Engineered and monitored cells with fluorescent ribosomes using microplate reader, microscope and a microfluidic device
+    * Engineered and monitored cells with fluorescent ribosomes using a microplate reader, microscope and microfluidic device

 Feb.-Jun.
 2012
 :   **Research Assistant (Intern)